Search Wisconsin criminal records through official channels quickly and efficiently.

 Simply put, criminal records provide much more information after the arrest occurred, and arrest records simply find out if someone is in custody, and helps individuals find out what someone was arrested for.

-There are different ways to find out if someone was arrested in Wisconsin, from searching county jail inmate records to directly contacting the county sheriff’s office by phone.
+There are different ways to find out if someone was arrested in Wisconsin, from searching WI county jail inmate records to directly contacting the county sheriff’s office by phone.
 The first step to determine who’s in jail is to find out where the arrest occurred.

 Then check county jails and the sheriff’s office’s inmate search tools, when applicable, as these often show daily arrest reports for free.